Preetheshlewis26/Helmet-and-Number-Plate-Detection-and-Automated-Alert-using-Email/README.md

 - Interface opens upload video from video folder or any video of your choice

 ## Demo of Current Status
-- A demo video has been saved in the Output Folder.
+- A demo video has been saved in the DEMO Folder.
+Interface
 ![Alt Text](DEMO/upload.png)

 ![Alt Text](DEMO/addowner.png)
+Output
 ![Alt Text](DEMO/bike.gif)
+ALert Notification
 ![Alt Text](DEMO/notification.jpeg)